ros/console_bridge/QUALITY_DECLARATION.md

 ### License [3.iii]

-The license for `libconsole-bridge-dev` is Apache 3-Clause BSD, and a summary is in each source file and a full copy of the license is in the [`LICENSE`](./LICENSE) file.
+The license for `libconsole-bridge-dev` is 3-Clause BSD, and a summary is in each source file and a full copy of the license is in the [`LICENSE`](./LICENSE) file.

 ### Copyright Statements [3.iv]